 The change in government in 2010 led to the adoption of an economic policy framework ostensibly focused on budgetary consolidation, but in reality the squeeze on public spending has been less than is often claimed because the government chose to exempt key areas such as health spending.
 The corollary, especially as the government debt rose, adding to debt service charges, was that cuts in other areas of public spending had to be very deep, and were therefore politically highly contested.
-The government has so far refused all calls to adjust its strategy, even though the outcomes both in terms of growth, unemployment and budgetary consolidation have not been in line with its expectations - an outcome it blames on headwinds from the euro crisis.
+Nevertheless, the markets have accepted that the UK economy is on a sustainable trajectory, aided by the very loose monetary policy maintained by the Bank of England.